pschloss/pschloss.github.io/talks/2014_10_17_microseminar.md

 ## Going forward...

 * Have replicated C57Bl/6 vs. Swiss Webster experiment with an additional stool sample
+* Need to look closer at successional patterns for each donor - taxonomy or function?
 * Would be interesting to know how different the immune profile is for these various "climax" communities
 * Think... different.